mercyellen/comparisons/README.md

   * Java | Swift
     ---- | -----
-    It allows an executing Java program to examine or "introspect" upon itself, and manipulate internal properties of the program.
-For example, it's possible for a Java class to obtain the names of all its members and display them. | its current functionality allows us to look at the objects’ properties without modifying them, which is representeted by Mirror structure
+    Makes it possible to inspect classes, interfaces, fields and methods at runtime, without knowing the names of the classes, methods etc. at compile time.
+It is also possible to instantiate new objects, invoke methods and get/set field values using reflection. | its current functionality allows us to look at the objects’ properties without modifying them, which is representeted by Mirror structure

 * How is reflection used?

   * Java | Swift
     ---- | -----
+    Java Reflection can be used to map properties in JSON files to getter / setter methods in Java objects, like Jackson, GSON, Boon etc. does.
+Or, Reflection can be used to map the column names of a JDBC ResultSet to getter / setter methods in a Java object. |